UniFormal/uniformal.github.io/doc/applications/server.md

 title: The MMT Server
 ---

-The MMT HTTP server is started using the command `server on PORT` in the shell. `server off` switches it off.
+The MMT HTTP server is started using the command `server on PORT [HOSTNAME]` in the shell. `server off` switches it off.
+When running this command, an HTTP Server will be started on `PORT`, by default this will only be reachable on `localhost`, but if desired a different `HOSTNAME` can be specified by giving the appropriate argument.
+In the following, we assume that no such argument is given, however all URIs will still work exactly the same if this is not the case.

 Individual services are available as `localhost:PORT/:SERVICE`.
 These may take arguments via a `?QUERY` or via the HTTP BODY.
 Each *SERVICE* is defined by a [Server extension](../api/extensions.html).